-The minimum investment term for our Auto-Invest product is 12 months.
+The minimum investment term for our Auto-Invest products is 12 months.
 You can withdraw your funds after this time with a minimum of 30 day-notice.
 However, you will not be able to withdraw any part of your money that has been allocated to a loan that is currently in default until that loan has been repaid.
 Additionally, if part of your fund is invested in a loan that is yet to reach redemption we will attempt to transfer it to a replacement P2P investor (and hence return your capital).
 This should be possible in normal market conditions, however it is not guaranteed and you may need to wait for its redemption, which could be longer than your notice period.
-Please refer to the Auto invest terms and conditions for full details.
+Please refer to the Auto Invest terms and conditions for full details.

 Your interest is paid twice a year on October 30th and April 30th (or the first working day after these dates).
-The first interest payment will be made on October 30th 2018.

 Your interest will either be re-invested in further loans ('compounded') or paid into your nominated bank account, depending upon which option is selected in the 'Preferences' section of the website when you log in.
-Note that the 'compounded option will be selected as default'.
+Note that the 'compounded' option will be selected as default.

 We have found that typically, after taking into account, waiting for new loans to be launched, waiting for the borrowers to complete on loans and loans we have withdrawn from because the due diligence revealed hidden issues that on average investors are only utilizing their money for around 70% of the time.
 That means even if you earn 9% on every loan you make over the course of a year on average you will only make 6.3%.
 When you use Auto-Invest, your money is automatically spread across a diversified portfolio of peer-to-peer loans and property developments.